cloudsoft/brooklyn-terraform/README.md

 Instructions for declaring localhost as a location are given in the Brooklyn documentation for [configuring localhost as a location](https://brooklyn.apache.org/v/latest/locations/index.html#localhost).

-If you want to use a remote location, just make sure it is a Linux or Unix based, because currently the Brooklyn Terraform Drive does not work on Windows systems.
+**Note:** If you want to use a remote location, just make sure it is a Linux or Unix based, because currently the Brooklyn Terraform Drive does not work on Windows systems.

 ### Terraform Outputs